VOLTTRON/volttron/docs/source/introduction/definitions.rst

         git clone https://github.com/VOLTTRON/volttron.git

     the top level volttron folder is the VOLTTRON_ROOT.

-  VIP
-    VOLTTRON Interconnect Protocol is a secure routing protocol that facilitates communications between agents, controllers, services, and the supervisory :term:`VOLTTRON_INSTANCE`.

-  VIP Identity
-    Unique identifier for an agent connected to an instance.
-Used for messaging, routing and security.

   Web Framework
     Framework used by VOLTTRON agents to implement web services with HTTP and HTTPS